-COURSES: CATEGORY 3 Secondary (Outside) Focus Area (12 graduate credits)
+COURSES: CATEGORY 3

+Secondary (Outside) Focus Area (minimum 26 graduate credits)

-These courses will be selected in consultation with the faculty advisor to provide sufficient depth in the student's area of research.
+These courses will be selected in consultation with the Faculty Advisor to provide sufficient depth in the student's area of research.
 The courses are taken outside of architecture and are intended to develop knowledge of a second discipline that supports the student's research.
 Coursework in the outside focus area can be from multiple departments provided they are integrated into a coherent program.
 Examples of Outside Focus Areas include 500 and 600-level selected courses in other departments:

-Anthropology Architectural History Biology Business Ecology Economics Environmental Studies Historic Preservation Landscape Architecture Planning Planning Theory Urban Design Urban Geography Urban Sociology
+Anthropology Historic Preservation Architectural History Landscape Architecture

+Biology Planning

+Business Planning Theory

+Ecology Urban Design

+Economics Urban Geography

+Environmental Studies Urban Sociology